phpabi/react-phenocean/README.md

 });
 ```

 ...
-Don't forget to run the loop :simple_smile:
+Don't forget to run the loop
 ```
 $loop->run();
 ```